 Whew, that was so many blocks to know!
 But don’t worry, for most simple workflows, especially the first ones you create, you won’t need as many of them.
 Start with two blocks –– one condition, one action and expand later.
 Remember, marketing automation is only as complex as you make it.

 Now that you know all the building blocks, it’s time to learn how to connect them.

-But, for now, let’s say you chose to work from scratch.
+For the purpose of this guide, let’s say you chose to work from scratch.

 When you enter the workspace, you’ll have to name your workflow and pick a starting block.

 You can drag and drop the blocks into the workspace.
 The blocks have connectors from which you can drag a line to a connector of another block.
 You’ll see that some of the blocks don’t have the connector on top –– these are starting blocks that should be placed at the beginning of your workflow.
-When a condition block has two connectors at the bottom, a green and a red one, it will divide your workflow into two paths, one for the contacts that meet the requirements, the other for those who don’t.
+When a condition block has two connectors at the bottom, a green and a red one, it will divide your workflow into two paths, one for the contacts that meet the requirements and the other for those who don’t.